To the Patriots and Giants! "The minute you start talking about what you're going to do if you lose, you have lost." — George Shultz

 For a better beef dog, check out Applegate’s Organic Uncured Beef Dogs, which skips out on fillers and mystery meats in favor of grass-fed beef and genuine spices.
 Trader Joe’s also has a line of organic, nitrate-free franks — from turkey to beef — for a price similar to the more processed stuff.
 And to top off that dog, try one of our tasty healthier condiment recipes!

 How do you feel about the contents of those classic dogs?
 Still lovin’ ‘em, or think it’s time to switch it up?
-Share with us in the comments below!
+Sound off below and tweet the author @d_tao.

 - Total N-nitroso compounds and their precursors in hot dogs and in the gastrointestinal tract and feces of rats and mice: possible etiologic agents for colon cancer.
 Mirvish, S.S., Hoarah, J., Zhou, L., et al. Eppley Institute for Research in Cancer, University of Nebraska Medical Center.
 The Journal of Nutrition.
 2002 Nov;132(11 Suppl):3526S-3529S.⤴